aexcellerator/music-recommendation-engine/README.md

 ### A simple usage of the program:
+DISCLAIMER: the paths choosen here are just examples and have to be changed by the user to point to the file/directory.
 ```
 python3 music_recommendation_engine.py ds-mode -p /home/user/Documents/Studium/Scientific_Python/music-recommendation-engine/dataset_raw -l 15000 -t 30000 -df "dataset_conv"
 ```